Best Exhausts for the Harley Davidson Forty-Eight Motorcycles

 Bassani Radial Sweepers Exhaust for Harley Davidson Forty-Eight

-The shorter design has a couple different benefits.
-For one, the shorter pipes stay mounted higher on the bike, so you don’t scrape them on any bumps.
-Less metal means lower weight.
+The shorter design brings tangible benefits to the table.
+For starters, the pipes stay mounted higher on the bike, so scraping them on bumps is not an issue.
+Less metal also means a welcome reduction in weight.

 Pros